Breadcrumbs

 checkRequiredToSignSignatureField

-If this checkbox is also configured for entry on a hardware pad, the validation process to determine whether the corresponding checkbox is ticked only runs after confirmation has been given in the dialog box on the hardware pad.
+If this checkbox is also configured for entry on a hardware pad, the validation process to determine whether the corresponding checkbox is ticked only runs after confirmation has been given in the dialogue box on the hardware pad.

 String